 Occasionally give him ‘Dreamies’ but only as a treat as these contain 25% fat compared to the normal cat biscuits we use which only contains only 10% to 15% fat.
 Giving him 25% fat cat biscuits compared to the 10% to 15% fat ones on a regular basis will only lead to obesity and put him at risk.

 The general guidelines for fat content are between 10% to 15% and we are within these guidelines with only 10% fat.

-Too much fat in the African Pygmy Hedgehog’s diet will result in obesity and fatty liver disease, the latter can lead to more serious health issues and potential liver failure.
+Too much fat in the hedgehog’s diet will result in obesity and fatty liver disease, the latter can lead to more serious health issues and potential liver failure.
 We are confident by keeping within the recommended levels of protein and fat, will help to prolong the life of our hedgehog Hynee.

 5. Choose cat food with the right amount of protein

 Protein is good for hedgehogs as long as it’s kept within safe limits and the general consensus is to avoid any products with more than 40% protein.